SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

   ![Iot hub Search](resources/readme/azureresourcecreateb.png)

-- This will open a page given below, select IoT Hub select “Create”
+- This will open the page shown below.
+Select IoT Hub under “Create”

   ![Create IoT Hub](resources/readme/azureiothubcreate.png)

-- Update the Basic details with below information
+- Update the Basics details with below information

 - If a resource group is already available, choose the available resource group in the Resource group drop-down.
 If it is not available, then create a resource group as shown in the image and click "Next: Networking >"